takagiy/validated-extendable.js/README.md

 const person = new Person({ name: "John", age: 25 });
 // const invalidPerson = new Person({ name: "John", age: -1 }); // => Throws an error

-/* You can access the properties as usual */ console.log(person.name, person.age); // => John 25
+/* All properties are fully typed and accessible as usual */ console.log(person.name, person.age); // => John 25

 /* You can get the original zod schema by accessing the 'schema' static property */